conan-io/docs/integrations/deployment.rst

 If you have a project with all the dependencies managed with Conan and you want to deploy it the process is:

 - Extract the needed artifacts to a local directory.
-Check out the section :ref:`using_deploy_generator` and :ref:`using_json_generator` in order to get information on how to extract build artifacts.
+Check out the section :ref:`deployable_deploy_generator` and :ref:`deployable_json_generator` in order to get information on how to extract build artifacts.
 - Convert the artifacts (typically executables, shared libraries and assets) to a different deploy format.
 In the following sections, we are going to review some of the deploy technologies.

 sections :ref:`deployable_deploy_generator` and :ref:`deployable_json_generator` in order to get information on how to extract build articats